nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Format: `list-policies`

 #### Details:
+* `POLICY_TYPE` is case-insensitive, and can be either `life`, `health`, or `education`.
-* This command displays a complete list of all policies associated with every client in Prudy.
+* This command displays a complete list of all claims associated with the policy type of the particular client.
-* The policies are listed in the order they were added.
+* The claims are listed in the order they were added.
-* No filtering or sorting is applied by this command; it shows all existing policies.
+* No filtering or sorting is applied by this command; it shows all existing claims for the policy.

 #### Examples:
 * `list-policies` Displays all policies currently stored in Prudy, regardless of their type or expiry date.